-The Company is party to a management agreement (the "Management Agreement") with Cherry Hill Mortgage Management, LLC (the "Manager"), a Delaware limited liability company which is controlled by Mr. Middleman.
+The Company is party to a management agreement (the "Management Agreement") with Cherry Hill Mortgage Management, LLC (the "Manager"), a Delaware limited liability company and an affiliate of Freedom Mortgage Corporation ("Freedom Mortgage").
+The Manager and Freedom Mortgage are controlled by Mr. Middleman.
 For a further discussion of the Management Agreement, see Note 7.

-The Company was taxed for U.S. federal income tax purposes as a Subchapter C corporation for the two month period from October 31, 2012 (date of inception) to December 31, 2012.
-On February 13, 2013, the Company elected to be taxed for U.S. federal income tax purposes as a Subchapter S corporation effective January 1, 2013, and, as such, all federal tax liabilities were the responsibility of the sole stockholder.
-In anticipation of the IPO, the Company elected to revoke its Subchapter S election on October 2, 2013.
-The Company has elected to be taxed as a REIT, as defined under the Internal Revenue Code of 1986, as amended (the "Code"), commencing with the short taxable year ended December 31, 2013.
+The Company has elected to be taxed as a REIT, as defined under the Internal Revenue Code of 1986, as amended (the "Code"), commencing with its short taxable year ended December 31, 2013.
 As long as the Company continues to comply with a number of requirements under federal tax law and maintains its qualification as a REIT, the Company generally will not be subject to U.S. federal income taxes to the extent that the Company distributes its taxable income to its stockholders on an annual basis and does not engage in prohibited transactions.
 However, certain activities that the Company may perform may cause it to earn income that will not be qualifying income for REIT purposes.